 The amount of aggregate remuneration sought to be approved by Shareholders and the amounts paid to Directors is reviewed annually.
-The Board considers advice from external consultants, as well as the fees paid to Non-Executive Directors of comparable companies when undertaking the annual review.
+The Board considers the fees paid to Non-Executive Directors of comparable companies when undertaking the annual review, as well as periodically taking advice from external recruitment consultants.
+No advice was taken from external recruitment consultants in 2011/12.
 Each Non-Executive Director receives a fee for being a Director of the Company.